 The diagnosis can be confirmed in one of two ways.

 Cardiac catheterization can be used to measure blood pressure in the heart chambers and major blood vessels.
 These measurements help doctors distinguish pericarditis from similar disorders.

 Magnetic resonance imaging (MRI) or computed tomography (CT) can be used to determine the thickness of the pericardium.
-Normally, the pericardium is less than 1/8 inch (3 millimeters) thick, but in chronic constrictive pericarditis, it is usually 1/4 inch (6 millimeters) thick or more.
+Normally, the pericardium is less than 1/8 inch (3 millimeters) thick, but in chronic constrictive pericarditis, it is usually about one fifth of an inch (5 millimeters) thick or more.